Dunkin' Donuts: International

 On December 5, 2014, Dunkin' Donuts opened their first location in the Nordic region, at the Täby Centrum shopping mall in the outskirts of Stockholm, Sweden.
-On July 24, 2018, Dunkin Donuts announced that the company's Swedish operations had filed for bankruptcy and all locations in Sweden would close immediately.
+On July 24, 2018, Dunkin' Donuts announced that the company's Swedish operations had filed for bankruptcy and all locations in Sweden would close immediately.

-On April 1, 2015, the first store in Denmark opened in Copenhagen Central Station and by May 5, 2015, one opened at Roskilde station.
+On April 1, 2015, the first store in Denmark opened in Copenhagen Central Station and by May 5, 2015, one opened at Roskilde railway station.
 There is still one in construction in Odense.

-In early December 2015 Dunkin' Donuts opened their first cafe in 13 years in Warsaw, Poland.
+In early December 2015, Dunkin' Donuts opened their first cafe in 13 years in Warsaw.
 The opening of a second location in Warsaw is announced for January 2016.
-In December 2018 a third branch was under construction in the city.
+In December 2018, a third branch was under construction in the city.

 On January 21, 2016, Dunkin' Brands announced a master franchise agreement with Grand Parade Investments Ltd. that called for developing 250 Dunkin' Donuts and 70 Baskin-Robbins outlets throughout South Africa.
 The first stores opened in the end of 2016 in the Cape Town area.
 Eventually, only 11 Dunkin' Donuts locations and five Baskin-Robbins locations opened in South Africa due to GPI's financial trouble.
 However, by February 2019, Grand Parade Investments announced that it permanently closed all Dunkin' Brands locations in South Africa due to poor performance and unprofitably.

 In September 2015, Roland Zanelli, the owner of the Dunkin' Donuts license in Switzerland, announced the opening of the first two stores in Basel, Switzerland in Fall 2015, followed by the opening of up to 60 stores in the whole country.
 The first Basel store opened on March 1, 2016.

+In 2024, the company's operations in Belgium and the Netherlands went bankrupt but insisted that all of the locations would stay open.